frnmst/md-toc/docs/markdown_specification.rst

   - a "Ruby wrapper for libcmark (CommonMark parser)".

-  - As described on their website: "It also includes extensions to the CommonMark spec as documented in the GitHub Flavored Markdown spec, such as support for tables, strikethroughs, and autolinking.".
+  - as described on their website: "It also includes extensions to the CommonMark spec as documented in the GitHub Flavored Markdown spec, such as support for tables, strikethroughs, and autolinking.".
 For this reason we assume that ``commonmarker`` is an alias of ``github``.

 - ``github``:

-  - uses a forked version of ``cmark`` with some added extensions which should not concern md_toc.
-For this reason we assume that ``cmark`` and ``github`` represent the same parser in md_toc.
+  - uses a forked version of ``cmark`` with some added extensions, called GitHub Flavored Markdown.

+  - there are subtle differences such as the disallowed raw HTML extension which affects md-toc.

 - ``gitlab``:

   - uses ``commonmarker``.
-Older versions of md_toc, prior to version ``3.0.0``, use ``gitlab`` as an alias of ``redcarpet`` while newer versions use ``github`` instead, because in the past GitLab used Redcarpet as markdown parser.
+Older versions of md_toc, prior to version ``3.0.0``, use ``gitlab`` as an alias of ``redcarpet`` while newer versions use ``github`` instead.
+In the past GitLab used Redcarpet as markdown parser.

-  - The extensions used in GitLab Flavored Markdown (not to be confused with GitHub Flavored Markdown) should not concern md_toc.
+  - the extensions used in GitLab Flavored Markdown (not to be confused with GitHub Flavored Markdown) should not concern md_toc.
 For this reason we assume that ``gitlab`` is an alias of ``github``.